Ayms/node-bot/README.md

 http://213.246.53.127:1341/getelements?name=nike_shoes&search=nike%20lebron%209&regexp=%5C%24%7C%C3%A2%E2%80%9A%C2%AC

 You can use the API on jCore server : http://213.246.53.127:1341 (if by any unforeseen reasons the server is down, please advise).

+Example of API code and use, retrieve real time the price of babyliss homelight product on different merchant sites :

+http://www.extractwidget.com/nodejs/test/babyliss.html (click on "acheter maintenant" then wait for prices to be displayed in green)

 See tests.txt in ./test